Vikash15081999/Student-Library-management/README.md

 # Student-Library-management

 <b>
-This is Library Management System which is local Host Web Application helps Students and Librarian.
+This is Library Management System which is local Host Web Application helps Students and Librarian.<br><br>

 It can accessed in Laptop/PC which contains this entire repositories.

 email1.html is file which contains header image of mail content.

-To add User Email ID verification and also add send mail facility if User has forgot his/her password.You have to add your library server mail ID (that is your choice) and password in necessary place in "library server.py" code.
+*.To add User Email ID verification and also add send mail facility if User has forgot his/her password.You have to add your library server mail ID (that is your choice) and password in necessary place in "library server.py" code.

-It is not necessary to add server mail ID and its password,it is based on your choice.
+*.It is not necessary to add server mail ID and its password,it is based on your choice.

-For this process, "sender_mail" will be server mail ID and "password1" will be its password.(I have also commented near them enter the details).
+*.For this process, "sender_mail" will be server mail ID and "password1" will be its password.(I have also commented near them enter the details).

 <u>Note :</u>